fernandojunior/python-pattern-observer/README.rst

 Observer
 ========

-A observer pattern implementation in Python.
+A observer pattern implementation in Python based on jQuery.
 --------------------------------------------

 The observer pattern is a software design pattern in which an object, called